sarajosephs/ProjectB/index.md

 Today we are presented with new challenges associated with climate change, maintenance and enhancement of current conservation measures and continuing demands for economic development in upstate watershed communities [[1]](https://www.researchgate.net/publication/228436399_Water_supply_management_of_the_New_York_Metropolitan_area_and_future_challenges_from_population_growth_and_global_climate_change).
 Water is one of the world’s most precious resources – but as the planet’s climate changes and the population rises, up to 5.7 billion people could be living in areas where water is scarce for at least one month a year by 2050.
 That’s why companies and individuals are exploring ways of saving this life-giving liquid [[2]](https://www.henkel.com/spotlight/2020-03-20-saving-water-and-tackling-climate-change-1046204).

 The NYC Watershed is an area of over 2,000 square miles.
 It drains its rainwater and snowmelt into 19 reservoirs and 3 controlled lakes, providing over 1 billion gallons of clean drinking water to more than 9 million New Yorkers every day.
-Over half the population of New York! [[3]](https://mywoodlot.com/)
+Over half the population of New York [[3]](https://mywoodlot.com/)!

 In the preceding sections we will explore how water consumption has changed as the population increases in New York, the quality of the water and where the bad water samples are distributed throughout the city, and much more!

 ## Why New York?
 New York City has one of the largest surface water supply systems in the US and has the highest population density of any major city in the US [[4]](https://www1.nyc.gov/site/planning/planning-level/nyc-population/population-facts.page).
 It is also committed to providing high quality drinking water to residents and visitors.
-As an example between the years 2015 and 2025, New York aims to install or repair 500 water fountains and water bottle refilling stations to encourage proper hydration. [[5]](https://portal.311.nyc.gov/article/?kanumber=KA-03088)
+As an example between the years 2015 and 2025, New York aims to install or repair 500 water fountains and water bottle refilling stations to encourage proper hydration [[5]](https://portal.311.nyc.gov/article/?kanumber=KA-03088).

 # Water Consumption in New York City